rOpenStats/COVID19analyticsBak2109/README.md

  <!-- . -->

-This package is based on this [blogpost](https://www.r-bloggers.com/coronavirus-data-analysis-with-r-tidyverse-and-ggplot2/) from [Yanchang Zhao](https://www.r-bloggers.com/author/yanchang-zhao/)
+This package include several visualizations of the COVID-19 international outbreak is based on this [blogpost](https://www.r-bloggers.com/coronavirus-data-analysis-with-r-tidyverse-and-ggplot2/) from [Yanchang Zhao](https://www.r-bloggers.com/author/yanchang-zhao/)

 Yanchang Zhao, COVID-19 Data Analysis with Tidyverse and Ggplot2 - China.
 RDataMining.com, 2020.
 URL: http://www.rdatamining.com/docs/Coronavirus-data-analysis-china.pdf.

+* The original process and visualizations are included in ReportGenerator R6 object
+* More process and visualization included int ReportGeneratorEnhanced R6 object

 | Release | Usage | Development |
 |:--------|:------|:------------|